Bombing of Yokkaichi in World War II: Air raids

 Yokkaichi was bombed a total of nine times during the war.
 The first air raid, on 0045 hours on 18 June 1945 was the most severe.
-A total of 89 B-29 Superfortress bombers of the United States Army Air Force’s 313rd Bombardment Wing targeted the center of the city with a major firebombing attack rather than its military and industrial zones on the outskirts.
-A total of 11,272 incendiary bombs were dropped (567.3 tons), killing 736 civilians, wounding 1500 others, with 63 persons missing and 47,153 people left homeless.
-A year after the war, the United States Army Air Forces's Strategic Bombing Survey (Pacific War) reported that 35 percent of the city had been destroyed.
+A total of 89 B-29 Superfortress bombers of the United States Army Air Force's 313th Bombardment Wing targeted the center of the city, rather than its military and industrial zones on the outskirts, with a major firebombing attack.
+A total of 11,272 incendiary bombs were dropped (567.3 tons), killing 736 civilians, wounding 1,500 others, with 63 persons missing and 47,153 people left homeless.
+A year after the war, the US Army Air Force's Strategic Bombing Survey (Pacific War) reported that 35 percent of the city had been destroyed.

-Yokkaichi was attacked again on 22 June, 26 June, 9 July, 24 July, 28 July, 30 July, 2 August and on 8 August.
-During these latter attacks, the factories and oil refineries were destroyed.
-During one of these final attacks, Pumpkin bombs were dropped as part of a rehearsal for the atomic bombing of Japan.
+Yokkaichi was attacked again in 1945, on 22 June, 26 June, 9 July, 24 July, 28 July, 30 July, 2 August and 8 August.
+During these later attacks, the factories and oil refineries were destroyed.
+During one of these final attacks, conventional bombs with the same aerodynamics as the Nagasaki nuclear bomb were dropped as part of a rehearsal for the atomic bombing of Japan.